Why Al-Amin Ethics Institute

 An Open Invitation

-Shaykh Amin, an authority in Islamic Law, has provided pivotal rulings to facilitate professionals’ and scholars’ quest for morality and self-improvement.
-Al-Amin Ethics Institute will establish a universal platform for Muslim professionals to benefit directly from the ʿĀlim in bringing forward the timeless wisdom of Al-Amīn (a known title of the Prophet Muḥammad ﷺ) through the legacy of his noble Ṣaḥābah (may Allah be pleased with all of them).
+Al-Amin Ethics Institute seeks to establish a universal platform for Muslim professionals to benefit directly from the ʿĀlim in bringing forward the timeless wisdom of Al-Amīn (a known title of the Prophet Muḥammad ﷺ) through the legacy of his noble Ṣaḥābah (may Allah be pleased with all of them).